askming/Personal-reading/_sources/2022/The Manager's Handbook.md

 ### Onboarding
 #### The 30/60/90 plan
 - A 30/60/90 is simply a plan of what hires will do in their first 90 days.
+A good 30/60/90 will be:
+  - Very specific, with goals orientated around the original role proposal.
+  - Quantifiable, with specific targets to hit.
+  - Bought into.
+Ideally the hire, having seen the role proposal, is going to come up with their own 30/60/90 that you will sign off on.
+This will ensure that they have bought into the plan.
+  - Achievable.
+Hires should be getting easy wins early on.